Hello from Aruba! I’m now over halfway through my four month trip, which is the longest trip I’ve ever taken.

 If you know of anywhere in the world that it is cheaper I would love to know!

-Where we don’t finish a bottle of sunscreen before the next destination, we can check a bag for the flight purely so we can take the large bottle of sunscreen with us, but this defeats some of the benefit of travelling HLO in the first place.
+Where we don’t finish a bottle of sunscreen before the next destination, we can check a bag for the flight purely so we can take the large bottle of sunscreen with us, but this defeats some of the benefit of traveling HLO in the first place.

 In the scheme of things these are very minor quibbles during what has been a wonderful trip so far.